ThoseGrapefruits/Building/README.md

 <br><hr><br>

 ##Plan
-1. Build `Test` class and continuously test the system throughout.
-2. Complete model classes, keeping in mind the bigger picture and making sure it will be easy to make visuals with them later.
+1. Complete model classes, keeping in mind the bigger picture and making sure it will be easy to make visuals with them later. ✓
-	1. `Elevator`
+	1. `Elevator` ✓
-	2. `Door`
+	2. `Door` ✓
-	3. `Light` & `LightSwitch`
+	3. `Light` ✓ & `LightSwitch` ✓
-	4. `Building`
+	4. `Building` ✓
-	5. `Person`
+	5. `Person` ✓
-		1. Some sort of interaction detection system
+		1. Some sort of interaction detection system ✓
 		2. Random movement & path-finding system
-3. Create view classes to visualize the models.
+2. Create view classes to visualize the models. ✓
 	1. `View` ✓
-	2. `Surface`
+	2. `Surface` ✓
-4. Build controller to get everything going.
+3. Build controller to get everything going. ✓
+4. Make everything look decent.